tsuku-dev/tsuku/docs/DESIGN-deterministic-resolution.md

 - Immutable by design - content never changes once stored

 **Cons:**
-- Significant architectural change - not incremental
+- Significant architectural change to storage layout - not incremental
-- Requires tsuku to manage artifact storage (currently delegated to filesystem)
+- Requires migration of existing installations
-- Doesn't help with team sharing unless CAS is shared/remote
+- Doesn't help with team sharing unless CAS is shared/remote (team members would need the same CAS entries)
 - Higher complexity for limited benefit over URL+checksum approach
+- Adds indirection: `$TSUKU_HOME/tools/ripgrep-14.1.0/` becomes a symlink to `$TSUKU_HOME/cas/sha256-abc123/`

-**Why not chosen as primary approach:** Tsuku downloads binaries from upstream sources; we don't control artifact storage.
-URL+checksum provides equivalent guarantees for our use case without requiring a storage layer.
-CAS would be valuable if tsuku hosted artifacts (like a proxy), but that's not the current model.
+**Why not chosen as primary approach:** URL+checksum provides equivalent reproducibility guarantees for our use case.
+CAS adds value primarily for deduplication (same binary used by multiple tools) and immutability enforcement, but these benefits don't outweigh the migration complexity and indirection cost for the initial implementation.
+CAS could be a future enhancement if deduplication becomes valuable.

 ---